 How to know when to replace a snowboard?

 It can be difficult to know when your snowboard needs replacing because it all depends on how you use and care for the board.
 If you are an occasional rider, then a cheap snowboard will last longer than if you were an expert who rides every day.

 Also, a more aggressive/heavier rider will start to notice their board feeling a little tired sooner than a beginner/lighter rider.
 Here are some things that might indicate that your board is coming towards the end of its life:

 Snowboards are built to have ‘pop’ this is the term given to the energy and rebound that the board generates and helps you give life to your riding.
 Pop gives your lollies extra hight, and gives you more speed out of turns.
 If the board feels dead or lacks this pop, then that is a sign it needs replacing.

-Another thing to look for is the boards rocker or camber wearing out.
-Camber is the curve of the board that helps it glide across the snow, rocker is a feature which can be either positive or negative depending on what you are looking for.
-Rocker gives your board more pop and increases control while camber makes it easier to turn but lacks in stability when riding straight.
+Another thing to look for is the board’s rocker or camber wearing out.
+Camber is the curve of the board that helps it glide across the snow, rocker is a feature that can be either positive or negative depending on what you are looking for.
+Rocker gives your board more pop and increases control while camber makes it easier to turn but lacks instability when riding straight.

 If you have noticed any changes in these features then it may be time to replace your old deck with a new one!

 Making your board last longer

 You can prolong the life of your board by correctly maintaining it.
 If you take care of your boards by waxing them regularly and storing them properly they will last longer, but if not they are likely to degrade faster than those who do put effort into maintenance.
 Your maintenance list should include: